samuelroland/KanFF/doc/ajax-calls-response-structure.md

-# Response Structure to Ajax calls
+# Structure of Ajax calls
-## Explanation of the structure and content of JSON requests and responses to all types of Ajax calls.
+## Definition of the structure and the content in Ajax calls (including request data and response data)
-This is based on [JSend standard](https://github.com/omniti-labs/jsend/blob/master/README.md) for web services.
+This is based on [JSend specification](https://github.com/omniti-labs/jsend/blob/master/README.md) for web services.
+(Description: *JSend is a specification for a simple, no-frills, JSON based format for application-level communication.*)

+### Main principles:
+- Request and response data are in **JSON**
+- Request data sent by POST are a JSON array in **1** dimension
+- Response data returned contain in all cases a `status` index with the status.
+It must contain a `data` index if status is success or fail, or contain a `message` index if status is error.
-### 3 types of status:
+- 3 types of status:
     - "**success**": the request have succeed
     - "**fail**": the request have failed because data are not valid or missing or the action was prohibited
-- "**error**": internal error (database connexion impossible, )
+    - "**error**": internal error (database connexion failed, , )
+- `data` index doesn't contain directly the data of an element but an array with the array of the element.

+        This content of data is accepted:
+        {
+          "status": "success",
+          "data": {
+            "task": {
+              "id": 153,
+              "name": "créer doc",
+              "description": null
+            }
+          }
+        }

+        This version not:
+        {
+          "status": "success",
+          "data": {
+            "id": 153,
+            "name": "créer doc",
+            "description": null
+          }
+        }

 ## Examples for Success queries:
 ### Query GET
-- Get one element (GET, `?action=getTask&id=153`) return:
+- Get one element (`?action=getTask&id=153`) return the task with all its informations:

         {
           "status": "success",